Launching the call for proposals for the 2020 Ideation Conference

 The IPCY is delighted to partner with The Collaborative, a pan-Canadian network that aims to unite educators and experts to promote a better integration of knowledge in the social sciences and humanities at all levels of education.
 Specifically, in partnership with the CIRST, the IPCY is in charge of developing the “education for socio-scientific controversies” facet of the platform, including a collaboration with the Montreal Science Centre.

-The first course in Philosophy for Children at UdeM!
+The first course in Philosophy for Children at UdeM

-The IPCY is pleased to announce that the first course in Philosophy for Children (P4C) at the University of Montréal will begin this winter 2019.
-The course “Principles and methods in Philosophy for Children” (PHI2450) explores both the philosophical and pedagogical developments of P4C by analyzing its foundations—its history, principles and pedagogical methods—and by giving students the opportunity to experience this practice together through the Community of Philosophical Inquiry (CPI) method.
+The IPCY is pleased to announce the first course in Philosophy for Children (P4C) at the University of Montréal.
+The course PHI 2450 – Principles and methods in Philosophy for Children explores both the philosophical and pedagogical developments of P4C by analyzing its foundations—its history, principles and pedagogical methods—and by giving students the opportunity to experience this practice together through the Community of Philosophical Inquiry (CPI) method.